usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/project-2.md

   - Maintain the functionality of the [previous project](project-1.html).

-  - Process additional command-line parameters to determine whether to search the inverted index and whether to produce additional JSON ouput.
+  - Process **additional command-line parameters** to determine whether to search the inverted index and whether to produce additional JSON ouput.
 See the "Input" section for specifics.

-  - Modify how input text files are processed to also track the total word count of that file when storing it in the inverted index.
+  - Modify how input text files are processed to also **track the total word count of each file** when storing it in the inverted index.
 See the "Word Count" section for specifics.

-  - Parse a query file line-by-line into a normalized and optimized multiple-word queries matching the processing used to build the inverted index.
+  - Parse a query file line-by-line into a **normalized and optimized multiple-word queries matching** the processing used to build the inverted index.
 See the "Query Parsing" section for specifics.

-  - Efficiently return exact search results from your inverted index, such that results from any word stem in your inverted index that exactly matches a query word is returned.
+  - Efficiently return **exact search results** from your inverted index, such that results from any word stem in your inverted index that exactly matches a query word is returned.

-  - Efficiently return partial search results from your inverted index, such that results from any word stem in your inverted index that starts with a query word is returned.
+  - Efficiently return **partial search results** from your inverted index, such that results from any word stem in your inverted index that starts with a query word is returned.

-  - Sort the search results using a simple term frequency metric to determine the most "useful" search results to output first.
+  - Sort the search results using a simple **term frequency metric** to determine the most "useful" search results to output first.
 See the "Result Sorting" section for specifics.

 The functionality of your project will be evaluated with the `Project2Test.java` group of JUnit tests.
 See the "Testing" section for details.